notsaki/simple-web-application/README.md

 done through environment variables.
 The `.env.example` should be renamed to `.env` with all the required information changed.

+- Before building the app, a production build of the client should be put into `/resources/static` directory.
-If the app is run in development mode, it should be done locally, in which case the application.properties file will be used for configuration.
+- If the app is run in development mode, the application.properties file will be used for configuration.
 Inside the container, this file is being deleted.
-The dev environment uses an H2 database instead of a MySQL.
+- The dev environment uses an H2 database instead of a MySQL.

 ### Environment variables
 - `MYSQLDB_USER` the admin database user.